-Whether you’ve had a instance that has prompted the need for security cameras or if you just want to use them as a precautionary tool to detect home security events, Custom Security has a system that suits every homeowner’s needs.
-Outdoor cameras can be used in a number of ways including at entrances to verify the identity of visitors and near potential risk areas like swimming pools for safety issues.
+Whether you’ve had an instance that has prompted the need for security cameras or if you just want to use them as a precautionary tool to detect home security events, Custom Security has a system that suits your needs.
+Outdoor cameras can be used at entrances to verify the identity of visitors and near potential risk areas like swimming pools for safety issues.
 Adding cameras with infrared technology will allow you to view nighttime activity outside your home.
-Hear a noise outside?
-Using Total Connect Video Services, you can use your smart phone to check up on it, instead of putting yourself in possible danger.
+You can even use your smartphone to see what’s happening outside instead of putting yourself in possible danger.
 Indoor cameras can be used near entrances to monitor comings and goings of loved ones – like elderly relatives who may need you to ensure they are safe when they have used a medical alert button.
 Camera systems can be set up to record to a DVR so that you can archive and review footage – ideal for homeowners with recurring issues – or can be set up for live view as events happen.

 Using Cameras for Convenience